uniconproject/unicon/README.md

 ```
 git clone git://git.code.sf.net/p/unicon/unicon
 ```
+On Windows systems it is advised to add the `--config core.autocrlf=input` option to the `git` command.
 `git` is available on linux via the standard package managers, for example on a Debian system

 ```